 Our guide aka cicerone, Jean Gagnon arrived at our hotel authentically dressed in a period costume.
 He answered all of our questions both modern day and diving into Quebec’s history.

-He showed us significant architecture throughout the city and shared interesting stories of the buildings along the way.
+Our guide showed us significant architecture throughout the city and shared interesting stories about the buildings along the way.

 Save a few steps on the Old Quebec Funicular